Scale3-Labs/langtrace-typescript-sdk/.changeset/wild-kids-sneeze.md

 "@langtrase/typescript-sdk": major
 ---

-Lang Trace SDK version 0.0.0 release
+Release first stable version of the sdk